Amazon Marketplace

 Amazon Vine is a program that allows selected Vine reviewers to receive free products and write reviews.
 Sellers pay a fee to enroll their products in the Vine program.
 Vine reviews are labeled and can generate initial reviews for new products.

-Open term pageAnbieter/Vendor
+Open glossary pageAnbieter/Vendor

 1P-Verkäufer, der direkt an Amazon verkauft